Inclusive design for interaction designers

 (Note, this isn't meant to minimise the efforts of web accessibility.
 But I'll try not to focus on that specialism in this post).

 Reasons for exclusion could be related to peoples' protected characteristics, digital exclusion, and many other factors.
-Clara Greo and Sonia Turcotte have a useful list of oppressed and systematically disadvantaged people and communities in the UK in their weeknotes.

 Things interaction designers can consider to help make services more inclusive